Corporate Services Contact Us

 22. Judgment and sentence by the Court

-The final decision of the court with reasons given in support of the acquittal or conviction of the accused is known as judgment.
+The final decision of the court with reasons given in support of the acquittal or conviction of the accused is known as a judgment.

-23. Arguments on sentence
+23. Arguments on the sentence

-24. Judgment of Court passing sentence
+24. Judgment of the Court passing sentence

 C. Post-Trial Stage

-25. Appeal (within specified period of limitation)/Revision
+25. Appeal (within a specified period of limitation)/Revision

 Revision Application :